-Rapid appraisals are useful when time and resources are limited.
-Whilst rapid appraisals don’t carry the same weight as comprehensive assessments or evaluations, they can serve as a complimentary tool for probing deeper into a particular issue, region or target group.
+Whilst qualitative work doesn’t carry the same weight as a comprehensive quantitative survey, they can serve as a complimentary tool for probing deeper into a particular issue, region or target group.

 Here follows an outline of some of the popular techniques used and when they can be helpful.

-To gain insight and ideas through the use of group dynamics.
+Focus Groups – To gain insight and ideas through the use of group dynamics.
 Important that groups are homogeneous and that the discussion does not deal with a topic that is too sensitive.
 Qualified moderators are needed.

-This is a collaborative method to test new ideas and implement action for change and is often applied in rural communities.
+Participatory Learning & Action (PLA) – This is a collaborative method to test new ideas and implement action for change and is often applied in rural communities.
 Rather than technical rigor, the focus is on exploring learning and other challenges and practical significance through extensive involvement from participant.

-The objective of this approach is to incorporate the knowledge and opinions of rural people in the planning and management of social development programmes through the use of various tools such as group dynamics, social mapping, interviewing, and visualization.
+Participatory Rural Appraisal (PRA) – The objective of this approach is to incorporate the knowledge and opinions of rural people in the planning and management of social development programmes through the use of various tools such as Group dynamics, social mapping, Interviewing, and Visualization.
 This is a cost effective approach for hard to reach communities and can be useful in instances where findings from one village can be generalized to other villages.

-Based on personal experience, this is an in-depth approach through conversation and observation of daily activities to discover local beliefs and perceptions as well as longitudinal behavior change.
+Ethnography – Based on personal experience, this is an in-depth approach through conversation and observation of daily activities to discover local beliefs and perceptions as well as longitudinal behavior change.
 This method can be effective in revealing cultural common denominators in relation to the topic being studied.